Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/09-using-ethernet-on-alveo/README.md

 connect=eth0/gt_port:io_gt_qsfp_00
 ~~~

-If you are using other cards or platforms, the signal/port names might be different and you need to modify this accordingly.
-You can refer to the platform information reported by **platforminfo** command for these platform specific GT signal/port naming.
+If you are using other cards or platforms, the signal/port names might be different, and you need to modify this accordingly.
+You can refer to the platform information reported by the  `platforminfo` command for these platform specific GT signal/port naming.
 For example:

 ~~~
 platforminfo -p xilinx_u200_gen3x16_xdma_1_202110_1 -v
 ~~~

-After the *v++* linking job finishes, you can use Vivado GUI to open the Vivado project *./_x/link/vivado/vpl/prj/prj.xpr*, then open the block design **ulp**.
-You can see that all the signals for the two kernels (with instance names **df0** and **eth0**), especially those GT transceivers signals have been connected correctly, like below screenshot.
+After the `v++` linking job finishes, you can use the Vivado GUI to open the Vivado project `./_x/link/vivado/vpl/prj/prj.xpr`, then open the block design **ulp**.
+You can see that all the signals for the two kernels (with instance names **df0** and **eth0**), especially those GT transceivers signals have been connected correctly, like following screenshot.

 ![Blocks](./images/kernel_connection.png)

-When *v++* linking finishes, we will get the XCLBIN file **top_level.xclbin**.
-You could also use Vivado to open the project *./_x/link/vivado/vpl/prj/prj.xpr* and open the finally implemented design to review the reports and silicon floorplan.
+When `v++` linking finishes, you will get the XCLBIN file `top_level.xclbin`.
+You could also use Vivado to open the project `./_x/link/vivado/vpl/prj/prj.xpr`, and open the finally implemented design to review the reports and silicon floorplan.

 ## Summary

-To use GTY transceivers in Alveo card with Vitis flow is very simple and straightforward.
+Using GTY transceivers in an Alveo card with the Vitis flow is very simple and straightforward.
 You just need to handle it as ordinary RTL kernels with some extra configuration for GT transceivers specific signals.
-Vitis provides powerful and flexible capabilities to help the user to finish the integration efficiently.
+Vitis provides powerful and flexible capabilities to help you to finish the integration efficiently.

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>